peaBerberian/peaberberian.github.io/apps/README.md

     be listened to to free resources, not the one from `create` which would have more nich usages.

-- Optionally, the `create` function can also return a `onActivate` property which will be called when the corresponding window is focused and an `onDeactivate` function for when it is deactivated.
+- Optionally, the `create` function can also return a `onActivate` function which will be called when the corresponding window is focused, an `onDeactivate` function for when it is un-focused, and an `onClose` function which will be called just before the application is closed.

-  This can be used to for example register keyboard event listener when it's the application which has the focus, and removing them when it's another.
+  This can be used to for example register keyboard event listener when it's the application which has the focus, and removing them when it's another (on `onActivate` and `onDeactivate` respectively).

   This can also be used to decide what element will be focused when opening or switching to the application.

-Alternatively, it can also return a Promise which resolves with the same object.
-In cases where it returns a promise, a spinner will be shown while the promise is not yet resolved.
+  However note that the desktop may choose to kill the application at any time without calling either `onDeactivate` or `onClose`, even if it will try to refrain to do so.
+It will only do so when the application does not risk to leak memory, such as when it is part of an i-frame, or when the page is being closed anyway.

 Look at the apps already here for more information.